KaiyanM/MolPad/README.md

 If you need assistance with MolPad, there are two primary ways for seeking help:

-1. Ask us questions about anything related to MolPad!
+1. Ask us about anything related to MolPad!
 To add your question, simply create an [issue](https://github.com/KaiyanM/MolPad/issues) in this repository.
-2. [Stack Overflow](https://stackoverflow.com/questions/tagged/molpad) is another excellent resource for finding answers to common R questions.
+2. [Stack Overflow](https://stackoverflow.com/questions/tagged/molpad) is another excellent resource for finding answers to common issues in R.

 Note that it's particularly effective when you can provide a reproducible example that illustrates the specific problem you're facing.